learning-zone/hibernate-basics/README.md

 List results = cr.list();
 ```

-**4. Sorting the Results**
+**4. Sorting the Results:**

 The Criteria API provides the **org.hibernate.criterion.Order** class to sort your result set in either ascending or descending order, according to one of your object's properties.

 ```java
 Criteria cr = session.createCriteria(Employee.class);